 This single-family home in the Meyerland area of Houston, Texas desired a new, aesthetic solution to outdoor living with residential privacy.
-This landscape design process offered the ability to block the views from the home’s patio and pool area to the neighbors’ houses and unsightly utilities, while bringing the feeling of a tropical vacation into the everyday lives of the family.
+This landscape design process offered the ability to block the views from the home’s patio and pool area to the neighbors’ houses and unsightly utilities.
+Equally, the design brought a feeling of a tropical vacation into the everyday lives of the family.

-A new, vibrant, tropical planting scheme was designed to tie the pool and planting beds closely together, instead of unused, high maintenance, lawn space giving the ambiance of a tropical resort in their own backyard.
+A new, vibrant, tropical planting scheme was designed to tie the pool and planting beds closely together.
+Formerly, this was an unused, high maintenance, lawn space but now gives the ambiance of a tropical resort in their own backyard.

-Many rooms for outdoor entertainment and recreation were added to fit the needs of a variety of seasons and weather conditions while being more climate conscious in this residential outdoor design.
-A new deck was added with a new pergola to add a comfortable gathering area out of the sun and a space for outdoor grilling providing a secluded, private area for entertainment.
+Many rooms for outdoor entertainment and recreation were added to fit the needs of a variety of seasons.
+Correspondingly, weather conditions were also considered to remain climate conscious in this residential outdoor design.
+Additionally, a new deck was added with a pergola to create a comfortable gathering area out of the sun.
+This space also provided a secluded, private area for entertainment and outdoor grilling.

-An extension was added to the patio space that existed to tie together the two spaces and create a more open feeling with flow.
-The newly added outdoor room is separated from the yard with planter walls adding the utility of a home herb garden close to the grill and kitchen and engineered a design for privacy and enhanced this suburban landscape’s environmental responsibility.
+An extension was added to the patio space that existed to tie together the two spaces and create better flow.
+The newly added outdoor room is separated from the yard with planter walls.
+This added the utility of a home herb garden close to the grill and kitchen.
+Evidently, the project engineered a design for privacy while enhancing environmental responsibility.

 See more outdoor living designs: Lake Whitney Compound – Social Spaces – Tannenbaum Design Group (tbaumdesign.com)